CaiqueSobral/Project--Spring-Workshop/README.md

 This is a project made for practicing with Spring framework, using Java, JPA, local server, SQL, etc.

-All used to build a restAPI with Java.
+All used to build a restAPI with Java and more.

 ## Authors